 How much is the adoption fee?

-If it is over $500 you should be concerned.
-Ask specifically what it is covering, and get that in writing.
-Most rescues and rehoming agencies have the dog fully checked out with a Vet, and include neutering or spaying.
-You shoiuld be able to get that paperwork upon adoption.
+If it is over $500, you should be concerned.
+Ask what the adoption fee covers, and get that in writing.
+Most rescues and rehoming agencies have the dog fully checked out with a Vet and include neutering or spaying.
+You should be able to get that paperwork upon adoption.

 What do you want to know about me?

-Could be a surrender from the previous owner, or pulled from a shelter.
+The Morkie could be a surrender from the previous owner or pulled from a shelter.

 What does the rescuer know about the dog’s temperament?

 Were any tests done?
 Is background information available?